ub31/ASR/docs/doc6.md

 ![img](../static/img/1.png)

-Next we plot the sleeping and sitting position activity, here we can see a minor pattern emerging this can be due to the fact that not much movement is observed while recording while sitting and operating the phone.
-This also implies that sitting and sleeping could be generalized easily compared to other activities.
+Next we plot the sleeping and sitting position activity, here we can see a minor pattern emerging this can be due to the fact that little movement is observed while recording sitting activity.
+This also implies that sitting and sleeping could be generalized better compared to other activities.
 The correlation plot also reflects this, with high correlation across subjects for sitting and sleeping activities.

 ![img](../static/img/2.png)